List of disk drive form factors

 Since the invention of the floppy disk drive, various standardized form factors have been used in computing systems.
 Standardized form factors and interface allow a variety of peripherals and upgrades thereto with no impact to the physical size of a computer system.
 Drives may slot into a drive bay of the corresponding size.

-Compared to flash drives in the same form factor, maximum rotating disk drive capacity is much smaller, with 100 TB available in 2018, and 32 TB for 2.5-inch.

 The disk drive size, such as 3.5-inch, usually refers to the diameter of the disk platters.